VisActor/VChart/docs/assets/guide/en/tutorial_docs/Cross-terminal_and_Developer_Ecology/mini-app/how.md

 - [Byte Mini Programs](./tt)

 In addition, other mini-programs, such as WeChat Mini Programs, are also in our compatibility plan and will be available soon.

+## Unsupported Chart Features in Mini Programs

+Since version `1.6.0`, 3D charts and sequence chart will no longer be supported by default in Feishu widgets, Feishu Mini Programs, ByteDance Mini Programs, and WeChat Mini Programs.